The Merchant Shipping (Dangerous or Noxious Liquid Substances in Bulk) (Amendment) Regulations 1998

 on conviction on indictment, to a fine.

-Sections 143(6) (which provides for the service of documents on foreign companies required or authorised by any statutory provision in connection with proceedings for an offence under section 131) and 146 (which provides for the enforcement and application of fines imposed for offences under Chapter II of Part VI) of the Merchant Shipping Act 1995 shall apply to an offence for a contravention of regulation 5 as they apply to an offence under section 131 of that Act.
+Sections 143(6) (which provides for the service of documents on foreign companies required or authorised by any statutory provision in connection with proceedings for an offence under section 131) and 146 (which provides for the enforcement and application of fines imposed for offences under Chapter II of Part VI) of the Merchant Shipping Act 1995 shall apply to an offence for a contravention of regulation 5 as they apply to an offence under section 131 of that Act.”.

-Section 144(4)—(6) of the Merchant Shipping Act 19955 (which provides for the detention of ships for offences under section 131) shall apply to a detention of a ship under paragraph (3)(a) above in respect of an alleged contravention of regulation 5 as if—
+Section 144(4)—(6) of the Merchant Shipping Act 19955 (which provides for the detention of ships for offences under section 131) shall apply to a detention of a ship under paragraph (3)(a) above in respect of an alleged contravention of regulation 5 as if—(a)

 for the words “harbour master” wherever they appear there were substituted the words “any person”;